“How can you prepare to succeed in the midst of chaos?”

-Each objective was chosen to weaken the German response and give the Allies on the beach time to get established.
+Each objective was chosen to weaken the Nazi response and give the Allies on the beach time to get established.

 Like Dandelion Seeds on the Wind

-But like so many grand schemes, the neat grease pencil ovals sketched on the maps were not where the paratroopers ended up.
+But like so many grand schemes, the neat grease pencil landing zones sketched on the maps were not where the paratroopers ended up.
 Cloud cover, contrary winds, jittery pilots, errant navigation, and a host of other factors played into the confusion.